Unique Things To Do In Wichita, KS

 Wichita was officially established as a city in 1870.
 Since then, it has become the cultural center of the state.
 The city has the Ulrich Museum of Art, the Wichita Art Museum, First Friday Gallery Crawl, Douglas Design District Murals, and lots of smaller galleries.
 Here are a few things you can only find in Wichita!

-7 UNIQUE THINGS TO DO IN WICHITA
+TOP 7 PLACES TO GO IN WICHITA

 The Keeper of the Plains is a massive weathered steel monument that stands guard above Wichita.
 Blackbear Bosin, a native Wichitan and globally renowned artist, created the five-ton statue.
 Fire pits around the statue are briefly lit each night when weather permits.